Emerging Technologies Opportunity Program (ETOP) 2026 - Development of an automated system for plant tissue culture and transformation

 Quick Summary

-The University of California, on behalf of Lawrence Berkeley National Laboratory (LBNL), is soliciting proposals for the Emerging Technologies Opportunity Program (ETOP) 2026.
-This Request for Proposal (RFP) seeks the development of an automated system for plant tissue culture and transformation to advance technologies for domestic biomass crops (sorghum, switchgrass, Miscanthus).
+The University of California, on behalf of Lawrence Berkeley National Laboratory (LBNL) and the Department of Energy (DOE) Joint Genome Institute (JGI), has issued RFP No. PTC-ETOP-2026 under the Emerging Technologies Opportunity Program (ETOP) 2026.
+This opportunity seeks proposals for the development of an automated system for plant tissue culture and transformation, specifically for domestic biomass crops like sorghum, switchgrass, and Miscanthus.
+Proposals are due June 1, 2026.

 • Small Business Size Standard: 1,000 employees